rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ### Convoy avoding semaphore

-The previous implememntation may result a long list of waiting processes - called convoy.
+The previous implementation may result a long list of waiting processes - called convoy.

 To avoid convoys, a process may simply free the semaphore (set the queue to null) and then wake up every process in the list after usage.